gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 One had missiles in it.

 The other had a CEO, a public post, and four thousand people who no longer had jobs.
+I came to it late.
+Didn’t matter.

 Only one of them kept me up that night.